drewnoakes/metadata-extractor/README.md

 # Feedback

 Have questions or ideas?
-Try the [mailing list](http://groups.google.com/group/metadata-extractor-dev).

-Found a bug or have a patch?
-Search the issue list and if it isn't already there, create it.
+Try the [mailing list](http://groups.google.com/group/metadata-extractor-dev) or open an issue report.
+GitHub's [issue tracker](https://github.com/drewnoakes/metadata-extractor/issues) accepts attachments, and sample images are often helpful/crucial in debugging problems.

 # Contribute

-The easiest way to help is to contribute to the [sample image file library](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) used for research and testing.

 If you want to get your hands dirty, clone this repository, enhance the library and let us know to pull from your clone.
-Ask around on the mailing list to avoid duplication of work.
+Review the issue list and ask around on the mailing list to avoid duplication of work.

+An easier way to help is to contribute to the [sample image file library](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) used for research and testing.

 # License